ethan-campbell/WASSAIL/README.md

 ## Attribution
 This code is freely available for reuse as described in the MIT License included in the repository.
 If using the code and/or model data in an academic publication, we encourage you to provide the following citations, as appropriate:
 * **Preprint**: Campbell, E.C., Riser, S.C., Webster, M.A.
 (2026).
-Lagrangian reconstruction of snow accumulation and loss on Antarctic sea ice. _EGUsphere_ [preprint]. doi:TBD
+Lagrangian reconstruction of snow accumulation and loss on Antarctic sea ice. _EGUsphere_ [preprint].
 * **Code archive**: Campbell, E.C.
 (2026, April 10).
 University of Washington Snow on Antarctic Ice Lagrangian (WASSAIL) model and analysis code, v1.0.0.
-Zenodo. doi:TBD
+Zenodo.
 * **Snow model output data archive**: Campbell, E.C., Riser, S.C., Webster, M.A.
 (2026, April 10).
 University of Washington Snow on Antarctic Ice Lagrangian (WASSAIL) model data, v1.0.0 (2003-2025).
-Zenodo. doi:TBD
+Zenodo. doi:[10.5281/zenodo.19507704](https://doi.org/10.5281/zenodo.19507704)

 ## Description